-First, let’s note the official definition of spam:
+First, let’s look at the official definition of spam:

 email that is not wanted : email that is sent to large numbers of people and that consists mostly of advertising

-Okay, now that we have that on the table, the point of contention is “large number of people/addresses”.
-If we don’t send to large numbers at once and just email folks one by one, then that is okay and is your unasked commercial email not spam?
+Okay, now that we have that on the table, the point of contention is “a large number of people/addresses.”
+So if we don’t send to large numbers at once and email folks individually, is that okay, and is your unasked commercial email not spam?

-I have received emails informing me that sending advertising to one person at a time, even though they did not request or ask for the info, is okay.
-One in particular scolded me demanding that I change my site to make clear that emailing one person directly (someone who didn’t ask for their commercial pitch) was not spam.
+I have received emails informing me that sending advertising to one person at a time is okay, even though they did not request or ask for the info.
+One, in particular, criticized me, demanding that I change my site to clarify that emailing one person directly (someone who didn’t ask for their commercial pitch) was not spam.

-I guess it is convenient to ignore the “unsolicited” and “not wanted” part of the definition.
+I guess it is convenient to ignore the “unsolicited” and “not wanted” parts of the definition.

 So, when is spam not spam?

-When the email is completely tailored to the individual it is being sent to.
-It is not a template, it is not a copy-n-paste into a website form, hit send and be done.
+When the email is completely tailored to the individual, it is being sent to.
+It is not a template nor a copy-n-paste into a website form; hit send and be done.

-I receive template copy-n-paste emails all the time through my business consulting website addressed to Dear Sir.
-I am not a Sir, minimal effort would determine that.
-Like the fact my name is on most pages or by just clicking on the About link at the top of every page.
+With minimal effort, one would determine that, like the fact that my name is on most pages, or just clicking on the About link at the top of every page.